Health Services

 How to make your GP practice autism friendly

-• Undertake staff autism awareness training in line with the local autism strategy.
+• Carry out staff autism awareness training in line with the local autism strategy.

 • Place alert on patients notes to identify autism.

-• Offer information leaflets to patients detailing how to make appointments, obtain medication and other services offered in written/electronic form.
+• Offer information leaflets to patients detailing how to make appointments, with medication and other services offered in written/electronic form.

 • Offer ability to book appointments online